It’s hard to beat a good Beef Massaman!

 - Salt, to taste

 - Place the beef in a saucepan and pour 500ml (2 cups) of water over it.
 Bring to a simmer and cook for 11⁄2–2 hours until the meat is really tender.
 You will probably need to add more water but only add just enough to cover.
 You want the stock to be really flavourful from the beef.

 - When the meat is almost tender enough to eat, stir in the potatoes and cook until fork tender.

-- Now add the coconut milk and the tamarind concentrate, followed by the beef, potatoes and about 250ml (1 cup) of the cooking stock.
+- Now add the coconut milk, sugar and tamarind paste, followed by the beef, potatoes, about 250ml (1 cup) of the cooking liquid and the fish sauce.
 Simmer for about 10 minutes to thicken.

 Disclaimer: The suggested ingredient links I have featured are products I like.
 I do make a small percentage of any purchase you make.